Reading increases empathy and lowers stress levels, among other benefits — which are great reasons to stay home with a book!

 But recently, I’ve come across more and more research that justifies my long-time reading habits.
 Studies are showing what avid bookworms have professed all along: Fiction isn’t pointless.
 In fact, it’s one of the most enriching experiences you can have.
-For many introverts, the world of books beckons to us with almost magnetic force — so here are four good reasons, based on science, to trust that instinct and keep reading!
+Of course, not every introvert loves to read, and you don’t have to be a reader to consider yourself an introvert.
+However, for many of us introverts, the world of books beckons to us with almost magnetic force.
+So here are four good reasons, based on science, to trust that instinct and keep reading!

 Why Introverts Should Keep Reading

 1. Fiction increases empathy and social intelligence.

 Have you ever noticed how the words of a story can rise off the page and create a new world that feels just as real as the one we live in?
 Researchers have found that fiction readers create intense mind simulations of the narrative’s events as they read, as if they were experiencing the plot themselves.

 For example, subjects reading passages describing smells or textures engaged their sensory cortex, while those reading about physical movements activated their motor cortex.
 Emotions can also be transplanted from the pages of a book into our brains.
 When we enter a character’s perspective and identify with their desires and struggles, we’re practicing empathy and gaining greater insight into human nature.